qingshufan/GeneA-SLAM2/README.md

 @inproceedings{qing2025geneaslam2,
-      title={GeneA-SLAM2: Dynamic SLAM with AutoEncoder-Preprocessed Genetic Keypoints Resampling and Depth Variance-Guided Dynamic Region Removal}, author={Shufan Qing and Anzhen Li and Qiandi Wang and Yuefeng Niu and Mingchen Feng and Guoliang Hu and Jinqiao Wu and Fengtao Nan and Yingchun Fan}, journal={arXiv preprint arXiv:2506.02736},
+      title={GeneA-SLAM2: Dynamic SLAM with AutoEncoder-Preprocessed Genetic Keypoints Resampling and Depth Variance-Guided Dynamic Region Removal}, author={Shufan Qing and Anzhen Li and Qiandi Wang and Yuefeng Niu and Mingchen Feng and Guoliang Hu and Jinqiao Wu and Fengtao Nan and Yingchun Fan}, booktitle = {Proceedings of the Chinese Pattern Recognition and Computer Vision (PRCV)}, journal={arXiv preprint arXiv:2506.02736},
       year={2025}
 }